 The Longitudinal Surveys of Australian Youth (LSAY) uses large, nationally representative samples of students at school to collect information about education, training, work, financial matters, health, social activities, and related issues.
-LSAY began in 1995 and to date, six cohorts have commenced the survey program.
+LSAY began in 1995 and to date, seven cohorts have commenced the survey program.

 The following data tools provide quick and easy access to summary LSAY data so users can readily explore results from the LSAY surveys.

 This data visualisation tool (formerly known as the Cohort reports) presents information on education and employment pathways, as well as social indicators on living arrangements and satisfaction with life.
 The data can be filtered by demographic groups.Learn more >

 Frequency tables provide the frequency counts for each data item in the LSAY datasets.
 Frequency tables are available for each cohort at every survey wave.Learn more >

 Create customised tables in Excel from a range of variables, including sex, state, geographic location, school sector, country of birth or socioeconomic status.Learn more >

 Data dictionary (variable listing and metadata)